 The flagship fine dining restaurant at The Midland Hotel is Manchester’s long-standing answer to Haute cuisine.
 Now under the Manchester-born chef Adam Reid, winner of the BBC’s prestigious Great British Menu, who has brought The French a new sense of youth.

-All three choices come with an optional wine pairing- which I strongly suggest you do.
+Each menu comes with an optional wine pairing- which I strongly suggest you do.
 Sure, it is expensive, but it is The French, and if you are going to go you better do it properly.

-If you have never been to Tattu you will be getting Chinese food, but do not let visions of late night sweet and sour pork and MSG ridden spring rolls put you off- this is Chinese food like you have never had it before.
+If you have never been to Tattu you will be getting Chinese food, but do not let visions of late-night sweet and sour pork and MSG ridden spring rolls put you off- this is Chinese food like you have never had it before.
 Tattu delivers a contemporary approach to Chinese cuisine which is married with western flavours and techniques.

 Tattu wants to take you on a journey from East to West when you dine with them by showcasing a range of excellent dishes which are stylish, delicious and beautifully presented.
 Think Wagyu Beef Dumplings with kimchi and spring onion, Fois Gras Goyza, Orange Char Sui Iberico Pork or Yuzu Black Cod which is a dish I think about daily.

-All this fantastic food is set against the backdrop of their stunning interior which caters for everything from a few after work cocktails to large private parties.
+All this fantastic food is set against the backdrop of their stunning interior which caters for everything from a few after-work cocktails to large private parties.

 French cuisine is widely considered to be the best in the world.
 Chefs from every corner of the globe flood to Paris to learn all the famous tricks and techniques of Haute cuisine that only the French seem to have the natural finesse for.

 If fine French cuisine is your bag, then look no further than 63° Degrees in the Northern Quarter.
-It is a family run Parisian style Bistro which brings you a fine-dining experience like no other.
+It is a family-run Parisian style Bistro which brings you a fine-dining experience like no other.
 Expect French classics like Escargots, Terrine de Foie Gras, Côte de Boeuf and Crème Brûlée.

 They also have a pigeon burger on the menu which is like nothing you have ever tasted before- a real culinary experience that any self-proclaimed gastronome should not miss.